 AlumniWe value our alumni and would like to keep in touch with all of our students after they move on from CMS.
-If you are a former student or family please contact Sheila Walker, Director of Admissions with your updated story.
+If you are a former student or family please contact Sean Rose, Director of Admissions with your updated story.
+Contact the school

 Desiree, an alum, recently visited the school.
 She was at CMS until 3rd level (the school only went to 3rd level).
 She then attended public school, Sarah Lawrence University and Pace University.
 She is now a public defender in New York.
 She attributes her life view and values to her times at Country Montessori School.